A-K-O-R-A/TUfast_TUD/CONTRIBUTING.md

 Steps to contribute a feature (as a non-TUfast-teammember):

-1. Create a fork from this repo.
-2. Create a local clone of your fork `git clone <url-of-your-repo>`
+1. Create a local clone of this repo on your machine `git clone <url-of-your-repo>`
 3. Checkout develop branch `git checkout develop`
-4. Create new feature branch `git checkout -b <my_new_feature_branch>`
+4. Create new feature branch from develop `git checkout -b <my_new_feature_branch>`
 5. Install dependencies `npm ci` (you need node package manager = npm installed)
+6. Run `npm useChrome` or `npm useFF` to select the browser you want to run the extension for.
-6. Run `npm run dev` while developing.
+7. npm run dev` while developing.
 This is will compile sass and ts files and watch for changes in your working tree.
-7. Load the ./build directory as an unpacked extension in your browser and --> Implement your Code <--
+8. Load the ./build directory as an unpacked extension in your browser
-8. **run tests locally** before contributing code: `npm run test`
+9. **run tests locally** before contributing code: `npm run test`
-9. Create a PR on develop branch
+10. Create a pull request

 **Note:** as a member of the TUfast-Team you can work in this repo directly, e.g. you can create branches and push to them, making the contribution process easier.